State of Swift 2026

 When: Q1 2026 (FOSDEM 2026 talk)

-Action: Monitor FreeBSD port progress for server deployments requiring BSD's networking stack or ZFS.
-Evaluate for research computing environments already standardized on BSD.
+Action: Track FreeBSD port progress for server deployments requiring BSD's networking stack or ZFS.
+Review for research computing environments already standardized on BSD.

 9. Conference and Community Growth